nickyvanurk/everwilds/README.md

 - Character movement with walk animation
 - A basic combat system
 - A simple leveling system (up to level 10)
+- Ability to toggle character nameplates (by pressing v)
 - A chat system

 The highlight of this project is its approach to player movement synchronization